southwellmedia-dev/imgcrush/README.md

 ## ✨ Features

 ### Core Functionality
-- 🖼️ **Multi-Format Support** - Output to JPEG, PNG, or WebP formats
+- 🖼️ **Multi-Format Support** - Output to JPEG, PNG, WebP, or AVIF formats
+- 📱 **HEIC Auto-Convert** - Automatic conversion of iOS HEIC photos to compatible formats
 - 🎨 **Compression Presets** - Pre-configured settings for common use cases (Web, Email, Social Media)
 - 🔄 **Real-Time Processing** - See results instantly as you upload
 - 📐 **Smart Resizing** - Three resize modes with aspect ratio preservation
 - 🔍 **Visual Comparison** - Interactive slider to compare original vs. compressed images
-- 📦 **Batch Download** - Export all processed images as a ZIP file
+- 📦 **Batch Download** - Export all processed images as a ZIP file with custom filenames
+- 🔒 **EXIF Privacy** - Automatically strips metadata for privacy protection

 ### Privacy & Performance
 - 🔒 **100% Client-Side** - All processing happens in your browser—zero uploads